-Metadata localization allows your non-English users to access workspace projects in their native language.
+Metadata localization allows your non-English users to access workspace workspaces in their native language.

 You can define a set of languages for your data product with localized texts for metadata objects such as names of reports, metrics and so on.
 Users of the GoodData platform can then switch between languages via Account settings.